Mrud11/E-commerce-Analysis/README.md

 # E-commerce-Analysis

-AIM: This is a Power BI project for analysis the sales on E-commerce websites.
+AIM: This is a Power BI project for analyzing the sales on E-commerce websites.